philippines-disaster-risk-reduction-mangroves-ous-54625.jpg

 Farmers-improve-food-security-in-Burkina-Faso

-There is enough food for everyone on the planet, but food security remains elusive for far too many people.
+There is enough food for everyone on the planet, but food insecurity remains a significant problem for too many people.
 That’s why we work with women small-scale farmers, local food entrepreneurs, and Indigenous Peoples to strengthen our local food systems and to steward our precious natural resources that agriculture relies upon.

 Food security for all